National Museum of Scotland, Chambers Street, Edinburgh, EH1 1JF

-The life-size T-Rex is a favourite attraction with visitors.
-The 12 metre long dinosaur skeleton was cast from a 65 million year old T-Rex specimen.
-It is one of the most complete in the world.
+The life-size T-Rex is also a favourite attraction with visitors.
+This 12 metre long dinosaur skeleton, cast from a 65 million year old T-Rex specimen, is one of the most complete in the world.

 Dolly, the world’s most famous sheep, is also on display here.
 She was the first mammal in the world to be cloned from an adult cell.
-She was cloned at the Roslin Institute near Edinburgh and after her death, she was preserved and put on show at the museum.
+Scientists at the Roslin Institute near Edinburgh cloned her.
+And after her death, she was preserved and put on show at the museum.
 Dolly is just one example of Scotland’s remarkable achievements in science and technology.

 The museum always has something new and exciting to see.
-It hosts special exhibitions throughout the year.
+Furthermore, it hosts special exhibitions throughout the year.
 Subjects have ranged from the mummies of Ancient Egypt to the modern day works of Pixar Animations.

 Visit the National Museum of Scotland